-Pembrolizumab is now showing promise for mesothelioma patients, but it is already approved for treating non-small cell lung cancer, another type of cancer that can be triggered by asbestos exposure.
-Approval for treating this kind of cancer came after results from clinical trials showed it to be safe and effective.
-More recent studies have shown that it may actually be better than standard chemotherapy drugs like cisplatin and carboplatin.
+Pembrolizumab is promising for mesothelioma patients.
+However, the drug is already approved for non-small cell lung cancer, another cancer that can be triggered by asbestos exposure.
+Approval for treating this kind of cancer came after clinical trial results showed it to be safe and effective.
+More recent studies suggest it may be more effective than standard chemotherapy drugs like cisplatin and carboplatin.

-The study examined the results of the KEYNOTE-024 clinical trial of pembrolizumab in non-small cell lung cancer patients whose tumors express PD-L1 at 50% or higher.
+This study examined the results of the KEYNOTE-024 clinical trial of pembrolizumab in non-small cell lung cancer patients whose tumors express PD-L1 at 50% or higher.
 Data showed pembrolizumab has several advantages over traditional chemotherapy.
-Patients given pembrolizumab saw better overall survival rates, fewer side effects, less severe side effects, and better quality of life.
-Some side effects were worse with pembrolizumab, but overall adverse effects were lower and less severe.
-The benefits of pembrolizumab were seen in using it as a first-line treatment.
-This could mean that patients with lung cancer may be able to use the drug instead of cisplatin or carboplatin and avoid the adverse effects, getting better results sooner.
+Patients given this drug experienced better overall survival rates, fewer side effects that were less severe, and improved quality of life.
+Some side effects were worse with pembrolizumab.
+However, overall adverse effects were lower and less severe.
+The benefits of pembrolizumab were seen in its use as a first-line treatment.
+This could mean patients with lung cancer may be able to use the drug in place of cisplatin or carboplatin, avoiding adverse effects and achieving better results.

-The promise of immunotherapy drugs for treating cancer is overwhelmingly positive, and Keytruda in particular is leading the way in finding a new strategy for better treating mesothelioma in victims of asbestos exposure.
-Researchers are getting on board and there are now more than 90 clinical trials ongoing using Keytruda to treat various types of cancers.
+The promise of immunotherapy drugs for cancer treatment is overwhelmingly positive.
+Keytruda is paving the way to a new strategy for better treatment of mesothelioma.
+There are now more than 90 ongoing clinical trials using Keytruda to treat various types of cancers.

-Two new mesothelioma trials are expected to start later this year.
-If you are struggling with mesothelioma, pembrolizumab is not currently approved for treatment, but you may be able to participate in a clinical trial.
-Talk to your doctor about how you can get involved if you qualify because this could prove to be a revolutionary and life-saving, or at least life-extending treatment for this difficult type of cancer.
+Two new mesothelioma trials are expected to start soon.
+If you are struggling with mesothelioma, pembrolizumab is not currently approved for treatment.
+However, you may be able to participate in a clinical trial.
+Talk to your doctor about how to get involved if you qualify for this revolutionary treatment for this difficult type of cancer.